runtipi/runtipi-appstore/README.md

 - [Create a discussion](https://github.com/runtipi/runtipi-appstore/discussions) on this repository and members of the community will add it
 - [Join the Discord](https://discord.gg/Bu9qEPnHsc) members of the community will add it.
+- Check the Discord channel `appstores` and see if the app you want is already available in some else's appstore.
-- Fork this repo and create the necessary files for a Tipi app.
-Follow this [guide](https://www.runtipi.io/docs/contributing/adding-a-new-app)`
+- Fork the [example appstore](https://github.com/runtipi/example-appstore) repo and [create your own](https://runtipi.io/docs/guides/create-your-own-app-store)!

 ## Apps available (268)